Hypothyroidism In Dogs

 Thyroid hormones affect many body systems, so dogs with hypothyroidism can show a wide variety of symptoms.
 Most of these are non-specific, meaning they can be caused by other conditions as well.

-The thyroid can slowly reduce output over months, or even years, so many symptoms develop gradually.
+The thyroid gland can slowly reduce output over months, or even years, so many symptoms develop gradually.
 Dogs with hypothyroidism often experience lethargy, excessive weight gain and exercise intolerance, though the extent of these changes may not be fully realised until they improve after starting treatment.

 Hypothyroidism can cause a range of dermatological problems, including poor quality, dry and/or thin hair coat, skin infections, greasy skin, and pigment changes.
 Dogs may experience a loss of hair, especially over the flanks and tail (often described as having a “rat tail”).